Search the Daily

 sprig moldsA sprig is a press-molded clay piece added to leather-hard work.
 Sprigs are created using small sprig molds made of bisque-fired clay, plaster, or any other material that can be carved or cast.
 Jen Mecca uses sprig molds to add depth to the slip inlay drawings with which she adorns her pots.

-In today’s post, an excerpt from her video Thrown, Altered, Sprigged, and Sketched, Jen shares how she makes her sprig molds and then demonstrates how she creates sprigs and affixes them to her pots. - Jennifer Poellot Harnetty, editor
+In this post, an excerpt from her video Thrown, Altered, Sprigged, and Sketched, Jen shares how she makes her sprig molds and then demonstrates how she creates sprigs and affixes them to her pots. - Jennifer Poellot Harnetty, editor

 PS: Check out this archive post for another take on sprigging ceramics.